EperLuo/scDiffusion-X/docs/source/install.rst

 Installation
 =============

-We used conda to deploy the required environment for scMulDiffusion.
+We used conda to deploy the required environment for scDiffusion-X.
 ::
     conda create --name scmuldiff python=3.8

 Prerequisites
 -------------
-Before installing scMulDiffusion, users should first install Pytorch and other dependancies.
+Before installing scDiffusion-X, users should first install Pytorch and other dependancies.
 ::
     pip install -r requirements.txt